AccelNA/azure-guidance/README.md

 * This is a cost effective solution of Drop 1 with WebJobs and limited scalability power.
 * This can be scale-up like Drop 1 if you could deploy WebJobs into individual Azure Web Apps.

 Azure Web App (formerly WebSites) and WebJobs to offload complex processing to async workers (using WebJobs) and synchronize and communicate various systems in a distributed environment.
 Azure Service Bus Topic is used as a message broker to synchronize between Azure WebSites and Azure WebJobs.
-Provides Publish/Subscribe implementation using Azure Service Bu Topic
+Provides Publish/Subscribe implementation using Azure Service Bus Topic

 [Source Code] (https://github.com/AccelNA/azure-guidance/tree/master/WebSite)